nboldhq/docs/src/quickstart/install-app-on-microsoft-teams.md

 Select it, click on Install and choose **"Add"**

+***

 ## 3. Give Permission for SSO Login

+***

 ## 4. Grant Admin Consent for all other permissions

-Log into _n_Bold Automation by using the "SIGN IN" button to start the login process.
+Log into nBold Automation by using the "SIGN IN" button to start the login process.

 Select your Office 365 account (you must be a Global Admin) and enter your password.
 Read the permissions, **check the box "Consent on behalf of your organization" and click "Accept".**

-1. _n_Bold _doesn't support personal Microsoft Accounts (for instance @outlook.com, @hotmail.com...).
+1. nBold _doesn't support personal Microsoft Accounts (for instance @outlook.com, @hotmail.com...).
 You must use a valid Office 365 account from your organization that is a Global Admin_

 You see, it was quick!
 You're all set up.